 Step 2: Establish the Order of Tasks

-One of the key things when working on a project management schedule.
+Establishing an order is one of the key things when working on a project management schedule.
 After all, you wouldn’t drive off without putting your seatbelt on first, and project scheduling is the same.
 You can’t schedule everything to start at the same time.
 For one thing, your project team would be too busy to do it all!

-There’s more about adding tasks to people in Step 5 below but for now let’s look at managing the links between tasks.
+There’s more about adding tasks to people in Step 5 below, but for now let’s look at managing the links between tasks.